AlgoMaster Logo

 Understanding the Problem

-This problem is essentially asking us to do a stable partition on a linked list.
-We need to split the nodes into two groups based on a threshold value x: nodes with values less than x, and nodes with values greater than or equal to x.
+This problem asks for a stable partition of a linked list.
+We split the nodes into two groups based on a threshold value x: nodes with values less than x, and nodes with values greater than or equal to x.
 Within each group, the original order must be preserved.

-The key observation is that we're not sorting.
-We're partitioning.
-Two nodes that are both less than x should appear in the same relative order as they did in the original list.
-This means we need a stable approach, not just any rearrangement.
+This is partitioning, not sorting.
+Two nodes that are both less than x should appear in the same relative order they had in the original list.
+That requirement rules out any rearrangement that shuffles nodes within a group, so the approach has to be stable.

 Key Constraints: